 “It is a very big deal for me personally to show that the marching band at Franklin is still a viable organization and that if the facilities concerns are behind us," marching band director Brian Frazier said via e-mail.
 "We can have a very successful return to competitive marching next fall.”

-Frazier is referring to the suit Franklin Music Boosters filed against the Board of Education, which claimed a recreation and parks agreement with county schools effectively prevented the marching band from practicing.
+Frazier is referring to against the Board of Education, which claimed a recreation and parks agreement with county schools effectively prevented the marching band from practicing.
 The suit was settled out of court in August.

 The marching band consists of volunteers who have marched in the past, students who attended indoor marching (which was started last week) or students who attended band camp last summer, when the band couldn’t practice.